The gluing orbit property, uniform hyperbolicity and large deviations principles for semiflows: Introduction

 In the nineties, Young, Kifer and Newhouse~\cite{You90, Kifer, KiferN} addressed the question of the velocity of convergence of ergodic averages establishing a connection between the theory of large deviations in probability to the realm of dynamical systems, a topic that has given much description of the chaotic features of dynamical systems.
 L.-S. Young's thermodynamical approach to provide large deviations principles for Gibbs measures and all continuous observables usually requires the uniqueness of equilibrium states and some form of specification, which is common among hyperbolic diffeomorphisms.
 Indeed, every diffeomorphism restricted to a topologically mixing hyperbolic set satisfies the specification property (see e.g.~\cite{Katok}).
 Other approaches to large deviations whenever the pressure function is differentiable, as the one used by Kifer~\cite{Kifer}, lead to stronger results although often require observables to be at least H\"older continuous.

 For uniformly hyperbolic flows a unified method for large deviations using the thermodynamical approach of \cite{You90} and the specification property drops dramatically since uniformly hyperbolic flows may be even not topologically mixing.
 Nevertheless, Kifer~\cite{Kifer} and Waddington~\cite{Wad96}, among other limit theorems, established a large deviations principle for hyperbolic flows and regular observables (at least H\"older continuous).
 While good spectral properties of transfer operators imply in other strong consequences, its extension for a broad non-uniformly hyperbolic context usually requires a ``case by case" study.
 To push further the analysis and to be able to consider more general continuous observables, it is natural to introduce other tool that could replace specification as a mechanism to prove large deviations principles.
 In fact, the recent revived interest for specification properties and large deviations in the last decade shows that the original idea of specification, which corresponds to a strong shadowing of pieces of orbits, introduced by Bowen~\cite{Bo71}, is far from generating an old fashioned mechanism to study the topological and ergodic features of the dynamical system.
 While the strong specification property fails to extend beyond uniformly hyperbolic diffeomorphisms and flows (c.f.\cite{SVY14,SVY15})) many other non-uniform notions have been introduced to reflect non-uniform hyperbolicity (c.f. \cite{PS05,OT,Va12}).
 In particular one expects the gluing orbit property to be an useful tool to replace the specification property e.g. in the study of multifractal formalism for non-uniformly hyperbolic flows.
 Just as an illustration the gluing orbit property can be proved to hold for suspension flows over the Manneville-Pomeau.
 We refer the reader to Section~\ref{sec:examples} for some examples.
+A similar notion of gluing for $C^1$-diffeomorphisms was introduced in \cite{ST}, referred as transitive specification property, where the authors prove that this is equivalent to uniform hyperbolicity.